rethinkdb/rethinkdb/NOTES.md

 # Release 2.3.6 (Fantasia)

-Released on 2016-01-??
+Released on 2016-02-??

 Bug fix release

 ### Notes ###

-This is the first {prophetic} release of RethinkDB since the unexpected {weeping and gnashing of teeth} in October.
-This release is brought to you by {saints and angels}.
-We're committed to {the salvation} of RethinkDB.
-To get involved in the transition and to see how it might affect you, read our blog post on {revelation}.
+This is the first release of RethinkDB since the October.
+This release is brought to you by volunteers from the Open RethinkDB team.
+We're committed to building a bright future for RethinkDB.
+To get involved in the transition and to see how it might affect you, read our [blog post][blog-new-rethinkdb].

+[blog-new-rethinkdb]: TODO

 ### Compatibility ###